Algebra by 7th Grade. Tracking to Excellence.

 Our program mission is to increase the number of underrepresented students that are academically prepared to take algebra.

-Beginning in the 3rd through the 7th grade we work to promote high student self-efficacy, unite students with college student mentors, and partner with parents along this educational journey.
-Students, parents, and mentors represent the core pillars of the program that are key to promoting a culturally relevant environment for academic support and student success.
+Beginning in the third-seventh grade, we work to promote high student self-efficacy, unite students with college student mentors and partner with parents along this educational journey.
+Students, parents and mentors represent the core pillars of the program that are key to promoting a culturally relevant environment for academic support and student success.

-Parents attend the Saturday sessions with their children.
-During these sessions, parents are involved in a separate 'track' of the program.
-The Parent track involves discussions concerning national trends of math proficiency, reviewing math concepts related to their child's learning objectives, and engaging in fun projects!
+Parents attend Saturday sessions with their children.
+During the sessions, parents are involved in a separate "track" of the program.
+The Parent Track involves discussions concerning national trends of math proficiency, reviewing math concepts related to their child's learning objectives and engaging in fun projects!

 Our History

-On February 11, 2013, more than twenty national organizations dedicated to minority inclusion in science, technology, engineering, and math fields were invited to the White House to discuss priorities for underrepresented minorities in STEM.
+On Feb.
+11, 2013, more than 20 national organizations dedicated to minority inclusion in science, technology, engineering and math fields were invited to the White House to discuss priorities for underrepresented minorities in STEM.
 The day ended with eight identified priorities from the assemblage - with the top priority being K-12 education.

 Following that meeting, the organizations present reconvened to discuss how to work collaboratively to support K-12 STEM education and to increase the number of underrepresented students who are able to pursue a STEM career.
 A subset of the convening organizations signed on to pursue the goal of ensuring that every 7th grade student in the U.S. is academically prepared to take algebra.

-The Purdue, Algebra by 7th Grade program was piloted in 2017.
-Through a partnership with the Lafayette School Corporation Elementary Schools, MEP has welcomed more than 90 students into the program.
-Starting in the 3rd grade and continuing through the 7th grade, Ab7G families meet at Purdue University two Saturdays per month to engage with mentors and staff to practice math concepts and engage in hands-on projects.
-By completion of the 7th grade, students are projected to be more than a year ahead of their current grade level.
+The Algebra by 7th Grade program, through a partnership with the Lafayette School Corporation Elementary Schools, was piloted in 2017 at Purdue University.
+Starting in the third grade and continuing through the seventh grade, Ab7G families meet at Purdue University two Saturdays per month to engage with mentors and staff to practice math concepts and engage in hands-on projects.
+By completion of the seventh grade, students are projected to be more than a year ahead of their current grade level.